amalgam8/amalgam8/README.md

 #### Catalog Extensions

-The Amalgam8 Service Registry optionally supports read-only catalogs extensions.
+The Amalgam8 Registry supports read-only catalogs extensions.
-The content of each catalog extension (e.g., Kubernetes, Docker-Swarm, FileSystem, etc) is read by the Amalgam8 Service Registry and returned to the user along with the content of the registry itself.
+The content of each catalog extension (e.g., Kubernetes, Docker-Swarm, FileSystem, etc) is read by the Registry and returned to the user along with the content of the Registry itself.

 | Environment Key | Flag Name                   | Description | Default Value |
 |:----------------|:----------------------------|:------------|:--------------|